 Back pain is very common and comes in many different forms, from brief and mild, to severe and chronic (lasting three months or longer).

 Some people with back pain find relief from sitting down; others need to keep moving to reduce symptoms.
 There is no one-size-fits all solution to back pain and everyone experiences it differently.
+This is why it’s important for employers to be understanding and listen to their staff as individuals.

 What causes back pain at work?